-Baba Sawan Singh (1858–1948), also known as "The Great Master" was an Indian Saint, the second Satguru of Radha Soami Satsang Beas (RSSB) from the death of Baba Jaimal Singh in 1903 until his own death on April 2, 1948.
-(Sawan Singh was master to Sant Kirpal Singh, who received the transfer of power).
+Baba Sawan Singh (1858–1948), also known as “The Great Master” was an Indian Saint, the second Satguru of Radha Soami Satsang Beas (RSSB) from the death of Baba Jaimal Singh in 1903 until his own death on April 2, 1948.
+(His master and predecessor was Sant Kirpal Singh, who received the transfer of power).

 सूरत Surat.
 Surat Shabd Yoga is a type of yoga in the Sant Mat tradition.
 Surat means “attention or face,” that is, an outward expression of the soul.
 Shabd or Shabda has multiple meanings including ‘sacred song’, ‘word’, ‘voice’, ‘hymn’, ‘verse’, or ‘sound current, ‘audible life stream’ The essence of the Absolute Supreme Being.

-A dynamic force of creative energy sent out into the abyss of space at the dawn of the universe’s manifestation, as sound vibrations.
-These vibrations continue and are sent forth through the ages, framing all things that constitute and inhabit the universe.
-Yoga is literally union, or to yoke.
-Surat Shabd Yoga means the ‘Union of the Soul with the Essence of the Absolute Supreme Being’.
-This process includes connecting one’s soul or attention, Surat with the inner Current of Light and Sound of God, the Shabd.
+Yoga means “union,” or to yoke.
+Surat Shabd Yoga means the union of the soul with the essence of the Absolute Supreme Being.
+This type of yoga is connecting one’s soul or attention, Surat with the inner Current of Light and Sound of God- called the Shabd.

 Since the beginning of creation, when the first flicker of self-awakening dawned on man, his attention has been more and more concerned with the problem of his own worldly existence and the investigation into the cause and source of all creation.
 For ages, he has probed and queried in vain, but now, at last, his increasing thirst for knowledge is turning him to study the results achieved by others in the field.